Tyler Stephenson Player Props: Reds vs. Red Sox

-On Wednesday, Tyler Stephenson (.231 batting average in his past 10 games, with three doubles, a triple, seven walks and five RBI) and the Cincinnati Reds face the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 7:10 PM ET.
+The Cincinnati Reds, including Tyler Stephenson (hitting .231 in his past 10 games, with three doubles, a triple, seven walks and five RBI), battle starter Chris Sale and the Boston Red Sox at Fenway Park, Thursday at 7:10 PM ET.

 Tyler Stephenson Game Info & Props vs. the Red Sox